People's Republic of Bulgaria: Culture

 Culture in PRB was strictly regulated by the government, although there were some periods of liberalization (meaning entrance in Bulgaria of Western literature, music, etc.).
 The thaw in intellectual life had continued from 1951 until the middle of the decade.
 Chervenkov's resignation and the literary and cultural flowering in the Soviet Union created expectations that the process would continue, but the Hungarian revolution of fall 1956 ended the experiment.

 Chervenkov was appointed minister of education and culture.
 In 1957 and 1958, he purged the leadership of the Bulgarian Writers' Union and dismissed liberal journalists and editors from their positions.
 His crackdowns effectively ended the "Bulgarian thaw" of independent writers and artists inspired by Khrushchev's 1956 speech against Stalinism.
 In July 1968, the 9th World Festival of Youth and Students took place in Sofia, attracting 20,000 people from 138 countries.
-The main holiday of the country was the Day of the People's Uprising of 9 September (Ден на народното въстание на 9 септември), celebrations of which were modelled on Soviet celebrations on October Revolution Day.
-The celebrarions saw the Bulgarian Politbureau greeting the masses from Georgi Dimitrov Mausoleum.
+The main holiday of the country was the Day of the People's Uprising of 9 September (Ден на народното въстание на 9 септември), celebrations of which were modeled on Soviet celebrations on October Revolution Day.
+The celebrations saw the Bulgarian Politbureau greeting the masses from Georgi Dimitrov Mausoleum.
 However, in this case, there were no military parades.
 The yearlong 1300th anniversary celebrations of the Bulgarian State took place in 1981 to commemorate the establishment of the First Bulgarian State in 681.
 There were 23,000 events connected with the anniversary, including a military parade and the creation of a monument in Shumen.